 |21||Northwest Florida Community Hospital||Chipley||FL||934||16.20%||694||Explore|

 |22||Macon County General Hospital (AKA Macon Community Hospital)||Lafayette||TN||3792||16.20%||672||Explore|

 |24||York General Hospital||York||NE||2583||16.20%||684||Explore|

 Which critical access hospitals have the highest all-cause readmission rates?

-We might expect that hospitals with more total discharges to report higher readmission rates.
-With each patient discharge, there is a risk for 30-day readmission.
-Interestingly, there does not seem to be a correlation between total discharges and readmission rate.
+One might expect hospitals with more total discharges to report higher readmission rates, as with each patient discharge, there is a risk for 30-day readmission.
+However, there does not seem to be a correlation between total discharges and readmission rate.

 For instance, some of the top 25 CAHs report more than 1,000 total discharges and have readmission rates similar to hospitals with about 200 discharges.
 Instead, these differences may be due to factors such as the case complexity or co-morbidities of recent patients receiving care at the hospital.

 What is the average all-cause hospital-wide readmission rate?